3 KB gzipped (you can use just part of those 3 KB) - a collection of gesture recognizers for Svelte ;)

 .It uses pointer events under the hood, to make it cross-platform.
 Gestures will be recognized if done by mouse, touch, stylus etc.

-Except for the main event, each recognizer triggers, three more events with names composed of action name (pan
+Except for the main event, each recognizer triggers, three more events with names composed of gesture name (pan

 | pinch